1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 My top picks:

-- be aware of ‘the curse of knowledge’;
+- be aware of "the curse of knowledge";
 - the most memorable messages are in the form of a story.

 Although the book could be much shorter, I've enjoyed it from start to finish.